Must-See Customer Speakers at Workhuman Live (with pre-reads 🤓) - Part 2

 In ADP’s interactive Skills Lab, I’m looking forward to picking up new tips for surviving (and thriving) at work despite the tidal wave that is the 2020s.
 Importantly, navigating change has emerged as a key skill to hone – and with good reason, as 66% of HR leaders expect more changeOpens in a new tab in 2026.

-APG Federal Credit Union and Mortgage Connect
+APG Federal Credit Union, Mortgage Connect, and Ridgeline

 In our 2025 research on alignment, we found that when employees love their recognition program, they are 7x more likely to feel very personally invested in their company’s strategic goals.